lukekasper/Personal-Projects/System Design/Solutions.md

     - Crawler can use MapReduce to ensure only unique urls get fed into links_to_crawl
         - Of the extracted urls, discard any that appear more than once to reduce load on server
     - Brief discussion of public REST API response structure
+    - Discuss optimizations for caching and db replication strategies
 - Scaling:
     - Serve popular queries from an in-memory cache (Redis or Memcached)
     - Document and Reverse Index services would probably have their own db clusters attached